January 2026

 The Serenity of No Gates

 While preparing to write my next book, I came across an observation that struck me.
 Vanishing Breed, by William Allard, is a small coffee-table book that explores the story of the modern American cowboy through striking photography and the stories behind each image.
-In his Preface, Allard tells of an old cowboy who spoke of the Montana range when it had “…fewer fences and gates to slow a man down…” Contemplating that, Allard writes: “There seem to be gates in our lives that we never get open.
+In his Preface, Allard tells of an old cowboy who spoke of the Montana range when it had “…fewer fences and gates to slow a man down…” Contemplating that, Allard wrote: “There seem to be gates in our lives that we never get open.
 But if we’re lucky, we have a place, each of us, that is special.
 Others may see that place differently, of course.
 They can change it, and they probably will; they can even take it away.
 But if we love it deeply enough, there is a part of it in us to the end.”

 Gates and fences are two things cowboys deal with every day.
 Metaphorically, regardless of our station in life, we all do.
 However, there are those special places, unique to each of us, that never require a gate to enter.
 They are embedded in our souls—places to return to, if only for an instant, for solace and comfort.

 Much of my poetry and short stories emanates from my special place: my uncle’s and grandfather’s small cattle ranch outside of Bayfield, CO.
 In fact, it has served as a gate-free time portal for my love of genealogy and history.
 My forty years of researching my family lineage began by sitting with my grandmother, looking at old black-and-white polaroids of Bonines and Davies (my grandmother’s family), dating back to the late 1800s.
-Expanding the ancestral lasso, I roped into my research my mother’s family as well.
+Expanding the ancestral lasso, I roped my mother’s family in my research as well.
 My special place opened doors to multiple “sub-places” that I otherwise would never have known or used in my writing.

 In my short story book, Rocking Chair Tales, eight of the ten stories exist because of the ranch and frontier culture that surrounded not just me and my immediate family, but all my ancestors from England, France, Scotland, and Germany who crossed the Atlantic Ocean to an unknown land and future, searching for a better life and a place with no gates.